 The Zantac lawsuits claim that Zantac can be contaminated with the cancer-causing substance N-nitrosodimethylamine (NDMA).

-Our law firm is accepting clients who took Zantac and have been diagnosed with bladder or stomach cancer.
+Our law firm is accepting clients who took Zantac and have been diagnosed with cancer.
 We have been handling lawsuits against drug companies since 1955.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.

 What Do We Know About the Zantac Lawsuits